Xuanyiyiren/Xuanyiyiren.github.io/_posts/2024-03-11-GaussianIntegral N-dimensional.md

 \int_{-\infty}^{\infty}\mathrm{d}x\, \mathrm{e}^{-x^2}=\sqrt{\pi}
 $$

 There are many ways to get this.
+You can find some on Wiki.

 By the Integration by substitution, we can get